rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 a parallel variation of it as well.
 It's only going to give a syntactic advantage: if users already have `ranges::iota` in their code, parallelizing it would be as simple as adding an execution policy (assuming the iterator/range categories are satisfied).

-We do not propose parallel `ranges::iota` in both R0 and R1 for now.
+We do not propose parallel `ranges::iota` for now.
 We are seeking for SG9 (Ranges Study Group) feedback.

 #### `adjacent_difference`